What Is The Best Coffee Bean Variety?

 Before you can enjoy a fine bean, it needs to be roasted.
-Once again, varying degrees of roasting will result in different flavours.
+Once again, varying degrees of roasting will result in different flavors.
 For example:

-- American Roasts, often referred to as regular roasts, feature a medium roast that gives a moderate flavour (not too strong, not too mild).
+- American Roasts, often referred to as regular roasts, feature a medium roast that gives a moderate flavor (not too strong, not too mild).

 - French Roasts are a little stronger since the beans are heavily-roasted.
-The brew will be dark brown in colour with an extremely strong taste.
+The brew will be dark brown in color with an extremely strong taste.

 - Italian Roasts are predominantly used for espresso-based drinks.
-This is because they have a strong flavour and are almost black in appearance.
+This is because they have a strong flavor and are almost black in appearance.